davidawad/davidawad.github.io/about.md

 I'm sometimes asked to provide a Bio for professional appearances or speaking engagements.
 Here's the bio I typically provide.

 <p class="message">
 David Awad is a Co-Founder of Archangel Raphael's Mission and a Software Engineer at iconectiv (formerly CSF until acquisition).
 He is currently a Graduate Student in Computer Science at the Georgia Institute of Technology and also serves as a Teaching Assistant in Graduate Information Security (CS6035).
-Previously He's worked in engineering and Developer Outreach at organizations such as MailChimp, Tumblr, MLH, SendGrid and Codecademy.
+Previously He's worked in Engineering and Developer Outreach at organizations such as MailChimp, Tumblr, MLH, SendGrid and Codecademy.
 He holds a Bachelor's of Science in Computer Science and Physics from Rutgers University.
 </p>

 > You can feel free to use this professional bio for press releases, and media articles.